agrawalpreetika/EmailSpamDetection.github.io/README.md

 - Predicts whether a message is spam or not.
 - Uses logistic regression for high accuracy (98.07%).
 - Provides a user-friendly interface with Streamlit.
-- I compared the accuracy of variious models and also optimized them using Grid Search and Ababoosting.
+- I compared the accuracy of various models and also optimized them using Grid Search and Ababoosting.
 <img src="metrics.png" alt="metrics comparison heatmap" width="500"/>